ome/omero-documentation/omero/sysadmins/limitations.rst

 OMERO will not attempt to treat large floating-point images as if they are smaller images, so any large images without pre-generated pyramids will not be viewable.
 However, this will protect the server from expensive attempts to calculate min/max pixel values.

+It is recommended to pre-generate pyramidal OME-TIFF images as described above and to set `omero.pixeldata.max_plane_float_override` to `False`  server-side.

 .. _ngff_limitations: